-Unlicensed, unmetered drivers often operate from airport arrivals halls and major tourist destinations.
-These drivers offer flat-rate fees to tourists.
-In many cases, the fees are much higher than metered fares.
-Be aware of apparently friendly taxi drivers who offer you cheap tours.
-They will take you to shops where they receive a commission.
-You may be overcharged or sold worthless goods.
-Some taxi drivers don't use their meters, especially in tourist spots or jammed roads.
-This is illegal in most countries.
+Unlicensed, unmetered drivers are common in airport arrivals halls and major tourist areas.
+These drivers charge tourists a fixed fee for their services.
+In many cases, the fees are significantly higher than the metered fares.
+Be wary of taxi drivers who appear friendly but try to sell you expensive tours.
+They will take you to businesses that pay them a commision in exchange for your patronage.
+You risk being overcharged or being sold items of no value.
+Some taxi drivers refuse to use their metres in tourist areas or areas that are frequently congested.
+In the majority of countries, this is illegal.

-Unlicensed taxi drivers at airports will likely intercept you in the terminal.
-They'll try and convince you to use their services.
-However, most licensed taxi providers will be outside the terminal in their vehicle at the official taxi rank.
+Unlicensed taxi drivers are likely to approach you in airport terminals and offer their services.
+They will go out of their way to convince you to use their products or services.
+However, the majority of licenced taxi providers will park their vehicles outside the terminal at the designated taxi stand.

 Vehicle Hire Scams

 Rental scams involving jet skis, motorcycles, and even cars have been reported in other countries.
 Transport companies in Australia have been harassing and threatening residents for allegedly returning damaged rental vehicles.
 Some operators have demanded thousands of dollars in addition to people's passports as collateral; they will keep your passport until you pay for the damage done.

 To avoid scams, read online reviews of local travel companies before hiring a vehicle, inspect the vehicle and take photos of any previous damage, and make sure your insurance covers recreational vehicles, especially if you're unlicensed in Australia.
 Never use your passport as a deposit or collateral.